wuxc/pywin32doc/md/PyIExplorerCommandProvider.md

 ## PyIExplorerCommandProvider Object

-This is a gateway only interface.
+This is a gateway only interface\.